-Benefits must be paid out as a life-long annuity (or, in the case of Pensionsfonds, according to a payment plan) in order to benefit from tax exemption.
+Benefits must be paid out typically as a life-long annuity (or, in the case of Pensionsfonds, according to a payment plan) in order to benefit from tax exemption.

-Although the legal retirement age is 65 for men and 64 for women, it largely depends on the rules set out in plans.
-In 2018 the average retirement age was 64 years.
+The legal retirement age is between 65 and 67, depending on the year of birth.
+In 2022, the average retirement age was 64 years.